7 Minute Read: Everyday Millionaires Book Summary

 Myth #1: Didn’t Earn and Don’t Deserve Their Money

 Everywhere we turn, we’re bombarded with negative financial news that the American Dream is dead or that the little man can’t get ahead.
-Our culture feeds us the lie that it’s impossible to become a millionaire in America today.
+Our culture feeds us the lie that it’s impossible to become a millionaire in the United States today.

 After reading Hogan’s book, you’ll be pleasantly surprised, especially with your current income potential.

-This negative news is possibly why he found that 74% of millennials and 52% of baby boomers believe millionaires inherited their wealth.
+This negative news is possibly why he found that 74% of millennials and 52% of baby boomers believe millionaires received a huge inheritance.

 Hogan’s team conducted the largest study ever of conducted of millionaires.
 They surveyed over 10,000 millionaires and the results they found were:

 - only 21% of them received any inheritance